advaith/krisskrossword/README.md

 does this work with mobile?
 not real-time :( if you navigate to desktop and rescrape, it'll grab all your scores

+seeing weird times recored - either super small or large? this is a bug we've found with the nyt crossword webapp but hopefully we'll resolve it soon

 i don't have any friends?
 add divyashan and advaithanand10 ! we're friendly